yiisoft/yii2/docs/api/db/ActiveRecord-find.md

-Because [[ActiveQuery]] implements a set of query building methods, additional query conditions can be specified by calling the methods of [[ActiveQuery]].
+The returned [[ActiveQuery]] instance can be further customized by calling methods defined in [[ActiveQuery]] before returning the populated active records.

 Below are some examples: